Mannuel25/E-Commerce-App/README.md

 ## Products 🛍️
 ##### Every product to be added must be grouped into the following categories: `Clothings, Phone and Accessories, Home and Office, Health and Beauty, Gaming`.
 Each product should have an image which should be added in their respective folder.
 Add all:
-    - Clothing product images to `clothings` folder.
+    - Clothings product images to clothings folder.
-    - Phones & Accessories product images to `phones_accessories` folder.
+    - Phones & Accessories product images to phones_accessories folder.
-    - Gaming product images to `gamings_accessories` folder.
+    - Gaming product images to gamings_accessories folder.
-    - Health & Beauty product images to `health_beauty` folder.
+    - Health & Beauty product images to health_beauty folder.
-    - Home & Office product images to `home_office` folder.
+    - Home & Office product images to home_office folder.

 # License 🔐